angular-fullstack/generator-angular-fullstack/readme.md

 >     rhc set-env FACEBOOK_ID=id -a my-openshift-app
 >     rhc set-env FACEBOOK_SECRET=secret -a my-openshift-app
 >
+> You will also need to update the callback urls for your oAuth strategies in your `server/config/environment/index.js`
+>
 > After you've set the required environment variables, restart the server:
 >
 >     rhc app-restart -a my-openshift-app